 The responsibility entrusted upon the Greening Chandigarh Task Group is a challenge.
-The population of the city is approx. 12 lakhs as per 2015 population census and the number of vehicles including the floating vehicles is more than 9.00 lakhs approx. The rapid increase in population and vehicles have led increase in pollution levels & thus posed a challenge before the Greening Agencies.
-To counter the problem of pollution & to make this city more green, the Greening Task Group first came out with a

-Greening Chandigarh Action Plan in 2001.
-It was the guiding tool for all greening agencies to live up to the expectations.
-Since then this Action Plan is being published annually.
+The population of the city is approx. 12 lakhs as per 2015 population estimates and the number of vehicles including the floating vehicles is about 10.9 lakhs in the year 2016.
+The rapid increase in population and vehicles have led to increase in pollution levels & thus pose a challenge before the Greening Agencies.
+To counter the problem of pollution & to make this city more green, the Greening Task Group first came out with a Greening Chandigarh Action Plan in 2001.
+It was the guiding tool for all greening agencies to live up to the expectations of its citizens.
+Since then this Action Plan is being published and implemented annually.